 We have women who work hard.
 They work hours and hours supporting anxious birth mothers.

 Our team deals with scams.

 In any given year, numerous women want housing and aren’t pregnant.
 Critics of adoption companies would say these women need help, and we should provide that help.
 Yes, they require support, and society has probably let them down.
 We get this.
 We get all of this.

-We also get that our expectant mothers need to be supported in mental health appointments, continuing education appointments.
+Our expectant mothers need to be supported in mental health appointments and continuing education appointments.
 They travel to us when it’s convenient for them.
 Women give birth in the dark of night, and they need support.
-This all requires round the clock services from us.
+This all requires round-the-clock services from us.